palantir/gradle-docker/readme.md

  * **Docker**
    * `docker`: build a docker image with the specified name and Dockerfile
+   * `dockerSave`: save the docker image to a target file
    * `dockerTag`: tag the docker image with all specified tags
    * `dockerTag<tag>`: tag the docker image with `<tag>`
    * `dockerPush`: push the specified image to a docker repository